 - Notice of what resources are considered in the calculation of student need.
 This includes all items mentioned in #4.

 - Notice of how much financial aid need (as determined by “packaging”) has been met and not met.

 - An explanation of the various programs awarded in the student’s package.
-If a student feels unfairly treated, he or she may request for reconsideration of the award.

-- An explanation of the portion of financial aid the student received that must be repaid and what portion is grant aid or work-study and does not need to be repaid.
+- An explanation of the portion of financial aid the student received that must be repaid and what portion is grant aid does not need to be repaid.
 If the aid is a loan, the student has the right to know the interest rate, total amount to be repaid, when the repayment is to begin, and conditions of deferments and cancellations.